 A party must be "served" a copy of the initial pleadings through an official source.

-- This means that the party must be given a copy of the legal papers. - A party cannot give the papers to the other party and have that consider proper service by the Courts. - A person must be "officially given" a set of the papers in order for the Courts to divide property, debts and order child support. - 1.
-Sheriff A Sheriff Deputy delivers copies of the papers to the other party where they work or live. - Cost is \$5.00 within Kansas or up to \$100.00 out of State. - 2.
-Voluntary Entry of Appearance- A form signed by the other party and notarized. - It does not mean that they agree with the papers but it alleviates the need to have the Sheriff deliver the papers to them.
+This means that the party must be given a copy of the legal papers.
+A party cannot give the papers to the other party and have that consider proper service by the Courts.
+A person must be "officially given" a set of the papers in order for the Courts to divide property, debts and order child support.

-- 3. Special process server- Either a friend or family member who is considered to be of "good" character who agrees to deliver the papers to the other party. - They must be appointed by the Court and complete documents swearing that they delivered the papers to the other parties. - There are also people who will serve papers for a fee. - 4.
-Certified Mail-This is not the same as regular mail. - 5.
-Publication If you do not know how to locate the other party, you can serve them by publication. - However, you cannot divide debts or receive child support. - There are specific newspapers that the courts allow for publication notice and a cost attached.
-Check with the clerk of the court.
+- Sheriff- a Sheriff Deputy delivers copies of the papers to the other party where they work or live.
+Cost is \$5.00 within Kansas or up to \$100.00 out of State. - Voluntary Entry of Appearance-a form signed by the other party and notarized.
+It does not mean that they agree with the papers but it alleviates the need to have the Sheriff deliver the papers to them. - Special process server, either a friend or family member who is considered to be of "good" character who agrees to deliver the papers to the other party.
+They must be appointed by the Court and complete documents swearing that they delivered the papers to the other parties.
+There are also people who will serve papers for a fee. - Certified Mail - Publication If you do not know how to locate the other party, you can serve them by publication.
+However, you cannot divide debts or receive child support.